Taira Shinken

 Shinken Taira (平 信賢, Taira Shinken) was a Japanese martial artist, born as Shinken Maezato (前里 信賢, Maezato Shinken) in 1897 on Kume island in the Ryūkyū archipelago.

 Early life

 He was the second son in a family of three boys and one girl.
-He was given up for adoption as a child (not an uncommon practice in old Japan).
-In his early life he took on his mother's maiden name of Taira.
+He was placed for adoption as a child (not an uncommon practice in old Japan).
+In his early life he took on his mother's maiden name of Maezato.
 Taira worked in the sulfur mines in Minamijima.
 He suffered a badly broken leg when he was trapped in a mine shaft collapse, which caused permanent damage to his leg.